Submission deadline: 12:00 a.m. EST, December 6, 2019

-RAIC and the Canada Council for the Arts (CCA) are pleased to invite architects to participate in the competition for the 2018 Governor General’s Medals in Architecture.
+RAIC and the Canada Council for the Arts (CCA) are pleased to invite architects to participate in the competition for the 2020 Governor General’s Medals in Architecture.
 The RAIC, with the RAIC College of Fellows, is proud to organize and administer the competition.
 The Canada Council for the Arts is responsible for selecting and administering the peer assessment committee.

 The objective of the Governor General’s Medals in Architecture is to recognize and celebrate outstanding design in recently completed built projects by Canadian architects.
-The 2018 competition continues a tradition initiated by the Massey Medals in 1950, providing an important source of understanding of the nature of Canadian architecture and the regional, cultural and historic forces expressed in the built environment.
+The 2020 competition continues a tradition initiated by the Massey Medals in 1950, providing an important source of understanding of the nature of Canadian architecture and the regional, cultural and historic forces expressed in the built environment.

 The following are NOT eligible:

-- projects having received a Governor General’s Medal in Architecture in a previous competition;
+• Projects having received a Governor General’s Medal in Architecture in a previous competition;

-The 2018 competition will result in the awarding of 12 Governor General’s Medals in Architecture.
+The 2020 competition will result in the awarding of 12 Governor General’s Medals in Architecture.

 The Jury members are: